A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Introduction

 Some fundamental formalisms featuring simple recursion, studied in the areas of modal logics and graph databases, revolve around PDL (Propositional Dynamic Logics) and CRPQ (Conjunctive Regular Path Queries), respectively.
 Both have been extensively studied in their respective fields and are considered fundamental yardsticks for expressive power and complexity, from which many extensions and variants have been derived.

 Although they have evolved through different paths motivated by separate applications, they share several common features: (i) the models of `Kripke structures' (for PDL) and `graph databases' (for CRPQ) are essentially the same, "ie", labeled directed graphs; (ii) the recursive features considered in each formalism are also similar, based on building regular expressions over simpler expressions (`RPQ atoms' in the case of CRPQ, and `programs' in the case of PDL).
+In this work we study the question: